timothythomas1/FSDI-110-Assignment-1/README.md

-# FSDI-110-Assignment-3 Folder shown, but files are actually FSDI-110-Assignment-1
+# FSDI-108-Assignment-3 folder shown, but files are updated for FSDI-110-Assignment-1